 Help with transport costs

-Having access to transport means you and the person you care for can get out and about and meet up with friends, go to work or study, or see the doctor and other healthcare providers when necessary.
+Having access to transport means you and the person you care for can get out and about and meet up with friends, go to school, or see the doctor or other healthcare providers when necessary.

 If you are finding it hard to cover the costs of transport, here are some places you can get help.

 The Ministry of Health provides National Travel Assistance which can be used to claim the cost of travel away from home for medical treatment.
 It may cover the cost of accommodation as well.

 If your child or someone you care for has a long-term disability and you need modifications to a vehicle so they can travel safely, the Ministry of Health may be able to help with things like special seating, safety restraints, ramps, hoists and safe ways of transporting wheelchairs.
 In a small number of cases they may also be able to help you buy a car to be modified.

 The Ministry of Education provides assistance with transport for school-aged children with disabilities who need help getting to school safely.
 SESTA may involve transport by school bus or another contracted transport provider, or an allowance to help cover the cost of transport.

 The Disability Allowance from Work and Income can be used to contribute toward the cost of transport.
 Work and Income may also be able to help with health-related travel costs in certain circumstances, or help if you experience unexpected transport related costs like urgent car repairs.